CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 Blockchain technology represents the leading solution.<br>

 ### INITIAL CONCLUSION
-The solution to investing in general: Buy and hold.<br>
+The solution to investing in general: Buy and hold over a year.<br>
 The solution to the financial system: expand blockchain tech.<br>
 The solution to low q from low birth rates: Expand A.I. tech.<br>
 Possible q solution: Public policy to prioritise family unit.<br>